 Week 2 Deadline – [XXX, 11:59 p.m.]: Your analysis and reflection responses are due by the Week 2 deadline above.
 These responses should be posted to your wiki page just below the description of the object.

+READ MORE

 Appendix A. Examples of Traditional Quilts